Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Well, since it does process zip files inside of zip files, the first thing that comes to mind is a **ZipSlip** vunerability, which Android themselves even warns of [here](https://developer.android.com/privacy-and-security/risks/zip-path-traversal)

-Essentially, it's done by having the inner zip be named something like `../exploited`.
-So for example, if the inner zip has a file like `inside.txt`, for our app, instead of it getting written to
+For our above example, essentially, it's done by having the inner zip be named something like `../exploited` instead of `inside`.
+So instead of `inside.txt` being written to

 ```
 /data/user/0/com.badguy.mmarchiver/cache/zippier/extract/inside/inside.txt